heliziii/heliziii.github.io/_pages/about.md

     <br>
 </div>

-Selected as one of the five students for the 2025 class of [Siebel Scholars program](https://www.siebelscholars.com/) at UC San Diego.
+Selected as one of the five graduate students students for the [2025 class](https://today.ucsd.edu/story/engineering-graduate-students-awarded-siebel-scholarship) of [Siebel Scholars program](https://www.siebelscholars.com/) at UC San Diego.

 Recipient of the 2024-25 **Friends of the International Center Fellowship**, associated with the UC San Diego University.